-Chocolate Coconut Balls are easy, decadent and made in one bowl.
-They will be your new favorite guilt free treat!
+Chocolate Coconut Balls are easy, decadent and made in one bowl with only 6 ingredients.
+They will be your new favorite healthier dessert!

 If you are a dark chocolate lover, these chocolate coconut balls are for you!
-And so are my latest creations – almond flour brownies and healthy no bake cookies!
+Many of you say they remind you of haystacks, mounds bars and chocolate crackles.

-Whenever I don’t have a 70-90% dark chocolate bar on hand, you can find me making these healthy treats.
-These chocolate balls are super easy to make and no food processor is required.
-One bowl and no bake!
+Whenever I don’t have a 70-90% dark chocolate bar on hand, you can find me making these healthy chocolate balls.
+They are super easy to make in one bowl, and no food processor or baking is required.

-- Coconut oil: For this recipe, you cannot substitute with any other oil.
+- Coconut oil: For this recipe you cannot substitute with any other oil.
 It has to be coconut oil because it is the only oil that can solidify.

 - Cacao or cocoa powder: I use cacao powder.
 It is less processed than cocoa powder.
 But you can use either.
 Some readers have had success using carob powder.